-Regardless of your business, you should be able to relate the general requirements, configurations, and cost/benefit estimate worksheets to your own environment.
+Regardless of your business, you should be able to relate the general requirements, configurations, and cost/benefit estimate worksheets to your own environment. ... people left out in the cold

 We learned the hard way that speeding up the product design cycle isn't the only thing that's required to meet the competition head-on!